 ATS and WASC are recognized by the U.S. Department of Education and the Council on Higher Education Accreditation.
-WSC is approved for the Veterans Administration's educational benefits and Title IV Federal Student Loans through the Department of Education.
+WSC students are eligible for the Veterans Administration's GI Bill Benefits and Title IV Federal Student Loans through the Department of Education.
 The Seminary is also certified by the U.S. Immigration and Customs Enforcement's Student and Exchange Visitor Program (SEVP) to enroll non-immigrant students in F-1 status.